2016 Chevrolet Tahoe — Carivo review Representative photo — may show another model year

 About the 2016 Chevrolet Tahoe

-The 2016 Chevrolet Tahoe is a suv that earns a Carivo score of 7.0/10 — rated Good.
+With an overall Carivo score of 7.0/10, the 2016 Chevrolet Tahoe earns a Good rating among the suvs we've scored.
 Its strongest dimension is Safety at 8.1/10, while Technology at 6.4/10 is where it trails the competition most noticeably.
 It's a capable but unexceptional suv — stronger alternatives exist if you're willing to shop the segment carefully.

-Performance scores 7.0/10 — competent for everyday use.
-Acceleration and handling are adequate for commuting and highway driving, though enthusiasts looking for a more engaged driving experience will want to look at higher-rated alternatives.
+Performance lands mid-pack at 7.0/10: enough power and composure for everyday needs, without the dynamics that distinguish the segment's driver-focused options.
 Technology scores 6.4/10 — the infotainment and driver-assist features feel dated against current-generation rivals.
 This is worth weighing if you prioritize connected features or modern safety tech.

 Priced from $44,836–$54,509, 10 MPG, seating 8, the Chevrolet Tahoe sits in the mid-market bracket of the suv segment.
 The value score of 6.5/10 is a red flag — comparable alternatives offer meaningfully more for the same outlay.
 Shop the segment before deciding.
 At 10 years old, resale value, parts availability, and whether a successor model has improved on its weak points are all worth investigating before committing.